 At this point we can further increase the resolution, by measuring and recording hundreds of points along the line.
 Or we can take a different approach.

 Instead of increasing resolution, we can perform a bit more analysis on the five points we have.
-For instance, we can recognise that their positions relative to each other probably represent a continuous curve.
-Of course, this is an assumption, but it is based on the fact that this world of lines is made up mostly of continuous curves.
+For instance, we can recognize that the positions of these points relative to each other probably represent a continuous curve.
+How do we recognize this?
+Of course, this is an assumption, but it is an assumption based on previous training that this world of lines is made up mostly of continuous curves.

 Based on this assumption we can build a virtual model of the original line.
 We can project a mathematically continuous curve passing through the five measured points.
 This model allows us to calculate the likely position of any number of virtual points along the curve.
 Our input resolution is limited to only five points, but the computed output resolution is infinite.